gian-hancock/gian-hancock.github.io/content/posts/revisiting-aoc-2022/index.md

 draft: false
 ---

-> NOTE:
->
-> This post is in draft and will change over time.

 ## 1. Advent of Code
 [Advent of Code](https://adventofcode.com/2022/about) (abbreviated AoC) is an annual Advent calendar of small programming puzzles.
 There's a programming puzzle for each day in the calendar, accompanied by a story which ties the problems together.